Taira no Atsumori

 Taira no Atsumori (平 敦盛) (1169–1184) was a samurai of the late Heian period of Japan.
-He was a member of the Taira clan.
-He fought in the Genpei War against the Minamoto.
+He was a member of the Taira clan (Heike) who fought in the Genpei War against the Minamoto (Genji).

+He is mostly known for his early death at the Battle of Ichi-no-Tani and his appearance in the epic The Tale of the Heike, in which he was killed by the remorseful warrior Kumagai Naozane.
+He is also the subject of the famous Noh play Atsumori.

 Career

+Atsumori was a son of Taira no Tsunemori, a younger half-brother of the powerful lord and regent Taira no Kiyomori.

-Atsumori was a warrior during the Genpei War.
-He is famous for his early death at the Battle of Ichi-no-Tani.
-Atsumori during the battle engaged Kumagai Naozane, an ally of the Minamoto, and was killed.
+Atsumori fought as a warrior during the Genpei War.
+At the age of either 15 or 16, he was killed in the Battle of Ichi-no-Tani.
+During the battle, Atsumori engaged Kumagai Naozane, a retainer of the Minamoto, and was killed.
 Kumagai had a son the same age as Atsumori.
-Kumagai's great remorse as told in The Tale of Heike, coupled with his taking of a monk's vows, caused this otherwise unremarkable event to become well known for its tragedy.
+Kumagai's great remorse as told in The Tale of Heike, coupled with his taking of a monk's vows, caused this otherwise obscure event to become well known for its tragedy.